buildo/book/book/frontend/tutorial/step_1.md

  ```
 ## Step0 -> Step1 diff

-If you want to see how your `Hello.js` component looks after all these changes, check the `Step 1` commit diff [here](https://github.com/buildo/webseed/commits/tutorial).
+If you want to see how your `Hello.tsx` component looks after all these changes, check the `Step 1` commit diff [here](https://github.com/buildo/webseed/commits/tutorial).